Demjanjuk big head 248.88.

 Michael Koch, an attorney for about 30 of them, said his clients were "slightly frustrated" by the decision, but had always understood it was a possibility and would tell their stories another day.

 "All in all, there were two good days," he said in reference to the first two days of the trial on Monday and Tuesday.

 Demjanjuk was deported in May from the United States to Munich, and has been in custody since then.
-He could face up to 15 years in prison if convicted for his alleged activities during training as a guard in the SS camp Trawniki, then during his service in the Sobibor death camp in occupied Poland.
+He could face up to 15 years in prison if convicted for his alleged activities training as a guard in the SS camp Trawniki, then serving in the Sobibor death camp in occupied Poland.